mrsaeeddev/awesome-neumorphism/README.md

 A curated list of awesome things related to the concept of Neumorphism

 # What's Neumorphism ?
+Neumorphism (or Neo-skeuomorphism) is a modern iteration of a style of designing web elements, frames, screens, etc. known as Skeuomorphism.
+SO, Neumorphism is a witty (right?) combo of the words “New” and “Skeuomorphism”.

 ## How it all start ?